2022 Montaribaldi Niculin Langhe Rosso

 chevron-down

-The Langhe DOC Niculin is the blend of grapes of Dolcetto, Nebbiolo and Merlot.
-It is a young red wine with a fruity and exceptionally complex bouquet and a good structure.
-The beautiful terroir vineyards are located in the Barbaresco and Treiso municipalities at an altitude of 300 meters and a south and east sun positioning.
-The poor soil consists mainly of sand, marl/limestone.
-The grapes Nebbiolo, Dolcetto and Barbera are treated separately and only at the last the oenologist determines the right ratio.
-The grapes are first destemmed and then crushed and then go into stainless steel thermo-conditioned tanks where the alcoholic fermentation takes place.
+The Langhe DOC Niculin is a blend of Dolcetto, Nebbiolo, and Merlot grapes.
+It is a young red wine with a fruity and exceptionally complex bouquet and good structure.
+The beautiful terroir vineyards are located in the Barbaresco and Treiso communes at an altitude of 300 meters and face south and east.
+The poor soil consists primarily of sand and marl/limestone.
+The Nebbiolo, Dolcetto, and Barbera grapes are treated separately, and only at the last minute does the oenologist determine the correct ratio.
+The grapes are first destemmed, then crushed, and then placed in stainless steel, thermo-conditioned tanks where alcoholic fermentation takes place.

-Dolcetto grapes, alcoholic fermentation lasts from 4 to 6 days at a temperature of 26-28 ° C. Nebbiolo-Merlot grapes, alcoholic fermentation lasts from 6 to 8 days at a temperature of 27-29 ° C. The wines remain in contact with the skins for 2 months (temperature of 20-22 ° C) while they complete the malolactic fermentation.
-Then the wine matures for 3 to 4 months at low temperature.
-The low temperature allows for a calm and gradual maturation (there is no hurry with Montaribaldi) and also allows the sediment and cloudy parts to settle naturally, facilitating clarification.
+For Dolcetto grapes, alcoholic fermentation lasts 4 to 6 days at a temperature of 26-28°C. For Nebbiolo-Merlot grapes, alcoholic fermentation lasts 6 to 8 days at a temperature of 27-29°C. The wines remain in contact with the skins for 2 months (temperature 20-22°C) while malolactic fermentation is completed.
+The wine then matures for 3 to 4 months at a low temperature.
+The low temperature allows for a calm and gradual maturation (Montaribald is not rushed) and also allows sediment and cloudy particles to settle naturally, facilitating clarification.
 Then the grapes for the Niculin remain (always separately) in oak barrels (2,500 - 3,000 l) for three months for further aging and then the wines are blended and bottled by the Montaribaldi oenologist (Carlo Arnulfo ) and the bottles remain in the cellars for Montaribaldi for at least another 6 months before going to market.

-In the glass, the Langhe Niculin has a beautiful garnet red color.
-In the nose, the wine is fruity with a hint of cherry jam, red berries, black berries and spicy hints, typical of aging in wooden barrels.
-In the mouth, the wine is full bodied, with developed tannins, well balanced and with the typical almond in the aftertaste.
-The merlot gives the wine the jammy and somewhat sweeter fruit, the dolcetto has the fresh fruit and beautiful acids and the nebbiolo gives the complexity and elegance.
-The price/quality of this wine compared to its bigger brothers, the Barbaresco and Barolo, is excellent.
-Delicious to enjoy as is, but also perfect with (mature) cheeses, risotto funghi or with a stew.
-Tip: drink this wine with a nice bun (organic beef) hamburger
+In the glass, the Langhe Niculin has a beautiful garnet color.
+On the nose, the wine is fruity with hints of cherry jam, red berries, black currants, and spicy notes, typical of aging in wooden barrels.
+On the palate, the wine is full-bodied, with developed tannins, well-balanced, and with a characteristic almond note on the finish.
+The Merlot gives the wine its jammy notes and slightly sweeter fruit, the Dolcetto provides fresh fruit and lovely acidity, and the Nebbiolo adds complexity and elegance.
+The price-quality ratio of this wine compared to its larger counterparts, Barbaresco and Barolo, is excellent.
+Delicious to enjoy on its own, but also perfect with (mature) cheeses, risotto funghi, or a stew.
+Tip: enjoy this wine with a nice (organic beef) hamburger bun.

-The 'azienda agricola Montaribaldi' is a family business, located in the middle of the Langhe hills in the small village of Barbaresco.
-The grapes of Montaribaldi grow between the vineyards of Angelo Gaja's famous winery.
-Not the least to have as neighbors.
-The owners of the Montaribaldi winery, the brothers Luciano and Roberto Taliano consider themselves lucky with their plots of land, which are spread out in the Langhe and Monferrato hills.
-Wine has been made here for centuries and even Unesco appreciates the interplay of man and nature by recently including this region in the prestigious World Heritage List.
-Although the Montaribaldi winery has existed for much longer, the brothers have not been active in wine terms for that long, since 1994.
-But together with winemaker Carlo Arnulfo they are already making beautiful Piemonte wines with a great price/quality ratio.
-Montaribaldi makes real terroir wines in which the soil, the climate, the vines are the basis.
-Good wine comes from a good vineyard and not from a chemistry box is Luciano's statement and we completely agree with him.
+The Montaribaldi winery is a historically family-owned winery, nestled in the heart of the Langhe hills in the small village of Barbaresco.
+Montaribaldi's grapes grow among the vineyards of Angelo Gaja's famous winery.
+They're certainly not the least fortunate neighbors.
+The owners of the Montaribaldi winery, brothers Luciano and Roberto Taliano, are fortunate to have their plots of land scattered throughout the Langhe and Monferrato hills.
+Wine has been produced here for centuries, and even UNESCO has recognized the interplay of man and nature by recently including this region on its prestigious World Heritage List.
+Although the Montaribaldi winery has existed for much longer, the brothers have been in the wine business for a relatively short time, having been in business since 1994.
+However, together with winemaker Carlo Arnulfo, they are already producing exquisite Piedmont wines with excellent value.
+Montaribaldi makes true terroir wines, where the soil, the climate, and the vines form the foundation.
+Good wine comes from a good vineyard and not from a chemistry box is Luciano's statement and we fully agree with him.

-The family produces some of the most famous wines from the Piedmont region: Barbaresco DOCG, Barolo DOCG, Barbera d'Alba DOC, Barbera d'Asti DOCG, Roero Arneis.
-They offer a complete range of wines, from grapes that are typical of this region.
-Typical for this winery is that the wines have their origins in Piedmont, are always recognizable as a 'Montaribaldi' wine and are grown and produced sustainably.
-As they call it themselves: making 'vineyard wines' sets them apart from others.
+The family produces some of the most famous wines from the Piedmont region: Barbaresco DOCG, Barolo DOCG, Barbera d'Alba DOC, Barbera d'Asti DOCG, and Roero Arneis.
+They offer a complete range of wines made from grapes typical of this region.
+A key characteristic of this winery is that the wines originate in Piedmont, are always recognizable as "Montaribaldi" wines, and are sustainably grown and produced.
+As they call it, making "vineyard wines" sets them apart.

 1. Grilled veal loin with sage gravy and caramelized onion

-The tenderness of the veal matches the ripe tannins, while the sage and onion accentuate the spicy wood influences in the wine.
-The medium body of the wine matches the delicate structure of the meat.
+The tenderness of the veal complements the ripe tannins, while the sage and onion accentuate the spicy, woody notes in the wine.
+The wine's medium body complements the delicate structure of the meat.

-2. Pasta alla norma with aubergine, tomato and grated ricotta salata
+2. Pasta alla norma with eggplant, tomato and grated ricotta salata

-The umami of roasted eggplant, the acidity of the tomato sauce and the salty cheese bring out the red fruit and the fresh acidity in the wine beautifully.
+The umami of roasted eggplant, the acidity of the tomato sauce, and the salty cheese beautifully enhance the red fruit and fresh acidity of the wine.
 Dolcetto's juiciness and Nebbiolo's structure complement each other here.

 3. Braised leg of lamb with rosemary and black olives

-Lamb has enough fat and flavor to support the structure of the wine.
-The spicy elements of the dish enhance the spiciness and wood tones in the blend.
+Lamb has enough fat and flavor to support the wine's structure.
+The spicy elements of the dish enhance the spiciness and oak notes in the blend.

 4. Mushroom risotto with Parmigiano-Reggiano

-The earthy tones of mushrooms and the savoury cheese match well with the spicy complexity and ripe fruit.
-The Merlot provides a round touch that matches the creaminess of the risotto.
+The earthy notes of the mushrooms and the savory cheese complement the spicy complexity and ripe fruit.
+The Merlot adds a roundness that complements the creaminess of the risotto.

 5. Ravioli filled with wild boar and cocoa sauce

-The deep, spicy flavours of the wild boar complement the tannins and complexity of the wine.
-The subtle bitters of the cocoa sauce provide an elegant bridge with the ripe berry aromas and woody notes.
+The deep, spicy flavors of the wild boar complement the tannins and complexity of the wine.
+The subtle bitterness of the cocoa sauce provides an elegant bridge with the ripe berry aromas and oak notes.

 6. Baked beetroot with goat cheese and hazelnut vinaigrette

-The sweetness of the beetroot matches the fruity profile of the wine.
-The earthy elements and nuttiness of the vinaigrette enhance the structure, while the fresh acids provide a nice contrast with the soft cheese.
+The sweetness of the beet complements the wine's fruity profile.
+The earthy notes and nuttiness of the vinaigrette enhance the structure, while the fresh acidity provides a nice contrast with the soft cheese.

 Specifications